microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Docs.md

 ## LONG DESCRIPTION

-PSRule includes a built-in documentation system that provide culture specific help and metadata for rules.
+PSRule includes a built-in documentation system that provide culture specific help and metadata for resources.
-Rule documentation is composed of markdown files that can be optionally shipped with a module.
+Documentation is composed of markdown files that can be optionally shipped with a module.

+When markdown documentation is defined, this content will be used instead of inline synopsis comments.
+Markdown documentation is supported for rules and suppression groups.

 ### Getting documentation